Chudbrochil/primate-gene-decision-trees/README.md

   -h, --help            show this help message and exit -c [CONFIDENCE_LEVEL]
                         Confidence level of chi square.
 Acceptable values are 0.90, 0.95, 0.99, 0
-  -p [PURITY_METHOD]    Which purity method do you want.
+  -i [IMPURITY_METHOD]  Which impurity method do you want.
 Acceptable values are entropy, ent, gni.
   -t [TRAINING_FILE]    Specify the training file you want to use.
 Default is "training.csv" -r [TESTING_FILE]     Specify the testing file you want to use.
 Default is "testing.csv" -o [OUTPUT_FILE]      Specify where you want your output of classifications to go.
 Default is "output.csv" -f, --rf              Specify this option if you want to use random forests.
                         Otherwise we will build one tree only.
                         Note that building random forests takes time.
 Expect 300 trees to take 5-10 minutes.

 This help menu should guide you through any questions about the parameter usage, but I will display a few examples for edification.